ncoghlan/curiousefficiency/site/posts/2019/03/what-does-x-equals-a-plus-b-mean.rst

 of values.
 Attempting to define algebraic operations on them is thus a bit like attempting to define meaningful algebraic operations on "``def f(): pass``".

-This means that unlike the addition of ``collections.Counter`` (which was grounded in the semantics of mathematical multisets and borrowed its Python notation from element-wise addition on matrices), or the addition of the matrix multiplication operator (which was grounded in the semantics of matrix algebra, and only needed a text-editor-friendly symbol assigned, similar to using ``*`` instead of ``×`` for scalar multiplication and ``/`` instead of ``÷`` for division), any addition of in-fix operator support for merging dictionaries will be blazing completely new conceptual trails not previously found in either mathematics or in other mainstream programming languages.
+This means that unlike the introduction of ``collections.Counter`` (which was grounded in the semantics of mathematical multisets and borrowed its Python notation from element-wise addition on matrices), or introducing the matrix multiplication operator (which was grounded in the semantics of matrix algebra, and only needed a text-editor-friendly symbol assigned, similar to using ``*`` instead of ``×`` for scalar multiplication and ``/`` instead of ``÷`` for division), any binary in-fix operator support for merging dictionaries would be blazing completely new conceptual trails not previously found in either mathematics or in other mainstream programming languages.